Queensland Raceway emerged on the scene in 1999, a purpose-built facility which quickly usurped Lakeside as the State's most-used motorsport facility.

 A fourth variant, the Sportsman Circuit, follows the National Circuit to Turn 3, but on exiting Turn 3 there is a wide, slightly dipped connection on the left across to Turn 6.
 It was developed with truck racing in mind but is today rarely used.

-Under new ownership, the track has firmly established itself as a race and test venue and is popular with spectators, as the 50-car racing pits and viewing mounds are all on the outside of the circuit, allowing for a completely unobstructed view of the while lap.
+Under Tetley, the track firmly established itself as a race and test venue and is popular with spectators, as the 50-car racing pits and viewing mounds are all on the outside of the circuit, allowing for a completely unobstructed view of the while lap.

 Drivers have been slightly less enthusiastic – flat as a pancake, the circuit is no Mount Panorama – and the bumpy surface in latter years drew criticism.
 Circuit owner John Tetley promised a full resurfacing at the end of 2010, but this had to be postponed by 12 months due to the large scale flooding which affected the State (and completely submerged the Raceway) creating a lack of availability of necessary equipment as devastated public roads were repaired.